JanCBrammer/emd-mirror/doc/joss/paper.md

-The Empirical Mode Decomposition ([EMD](https://emd.readthedocs.io/en/latest/)) package contains Python (>3.5) functions for analysis of non-linear and non-stationary oscillatory time series. `EMD` implements a family of sifting agorithms, instantaneous frequency transformations, power spectrum construction and single-cycle feature extraction.
+The Empirical Mode Decomposition ([EMD](https://emd.readthedocs.io/en/latest/)) package contains Python (>3.5) functions for analysis of non-linear and non-stationary oscillatory time series. `EMD` implements a family of sifting algorithms, instantaneous frequency transformations, power spectrum construction and single-cycle feature extraction.
 Many natural signals contain non-linear or non-sinusoidal features that change dynamically over time.
-These complex and dynamic features are often of analytic interest but can confound standard analyses such as the Fourier trasnform that assume linear and stationary signals.
-The Empirical Mode Decomposition is defined by the sift-algorithm; a data-adaptive decomposition technique that separates a signal into a set of physically intpretable Intrinsic Mode Functions (IMFs) that permit well behaved Hilbert transforms [@Huang1998].
-Crucially, this decomposition work on the local features of the dataset and therefore the IMFs can retain the non-linear and non-stationary characteristics of the signal.
+These complex and dynamic features are often of analytic interest but can confound standard analyses such as the Fourier transform that assume linear and stationary signals.
+The Empirical Mode Decomposition is defined by the sift-algorithm; a data-adaptive decomposition technique that separates a signal into a set of physically interpretable Intrinsic Mode Functions (IMFs) that permit well behaved Hilbert transforms [@Huang1998].
+Crucially, the decomposition works on adaptive, local segments of the data rather than assuming that features are consistent across the whole dataset.
+Therefore, the IMFs are able to retain the non-linear and non-stationary characteristics of the signal.

 # Package Features